Umbrella man (JFK assassination): Identification

 After an appeal to the public by the HSCA, Louie Steven Witt came forward in 1978 and claimed to be the "umbrella man".
 He claimed to still have the umbrella and did not know he had been the subject of controversy.
 He said that he brought the umbrella simply to heckle Kennedy, whose father, Joseph, had been a supporter of the Nazi-appeasing British Prime Minister Neville Chamberlain.
 By waving a black umbrella, Chamberlain's trademark fashion accessory, Witt said that he was protesting the Kennedy family appeasing Adolf Hitler before World War II.
 An umbrella had been used in cartoons in the 1930s to symbolize such appeasement, and Chamberlain often carried an umbrella.
 Critics of Chamberlain used open umbrellas as a protest tactic, which was then adopted by conservative Americans in the 1950s and 60s who perceived certain politicians to be "appeasing the enemies of the United States".

 Kennedy, who wrote a thesis on appeasement while at Harvard, Why England Slept, might have recognized the symbolism of the umbrella.
 Black umbrellas had been used in connection with protests against the President before.
 At the time of the construction of the Berlin Wall, a group of schoolchildren from Bonn sent the White House an umbrella labeled Chamberlain.

-Testifying before the HSCA, Witt said "I think if The Guinness Book of World Records had a category for people who were at the wrong place at the wrong time, doing the wrong thing, I would be No. 1 in that position, without even a close runner-up."
+Testifying before the HSCA, Witt said "I think if The Guinness Book of World Records had a category for people who were in the wrong place at the wrong time doing the wrong thing, I would be No. 1 in that position without even a close runner-up."